lochlanmccarroll-hub/Lochlan_BluestampPortfolio/index.md

 <iframe width="1018" height="572" src="https://www.youtube.com/embed/Jd8b29AiIYE" title="Lochlan M. Demo Night Presentation" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For my final milestone, I integrated the wrist and hoop modules into one complete wireless basketball analytics system.
+For the final milestone, I integrated the wrist and hoop modules together into one system.
 Milestones 1 and 2 established the two separate sensing systems: the hoop module classified the result of the shot, while the wrist module detected likely releases and measured wrist motion.
-The goal of Milestone 3 was to connect these modules, pair their detections, and calculate useful shooting metrics while displaying the results through an athlete dashboard.
+The goal of Milestone 3 was to connect these modules, pair their detections, and calculate useful shooting metrics displayed through an athlete dashboard.

 Miniaturizing the Wrist Module:

 The first major task was transferring the wrist system from the larger Arduino Nano ESP32 and external LSM6DS3 IMU used during development to a Seeed Studio XIAO nRF52840 Sense.
-The XIAO was much better suited for a wearable device because it was a smaller physical board, had an onboard LSM6DS3TR-C, supported Bluetooth Low Energy, Battery-power support, and enough processing power to record and filter motion data.
-Because the IMU was built directly into the XIAO, I no longer needed a separate sensor board or several loose jumper wires.
-I soldered the remaining connections and mounted the board securely on the back of the shooting wrist.
-The wrist IMU sampled motion at approximately 104 times per second, or once every 9.6 milliseconds.
-The system continuously stored recent samples in a circular pre-release buffer.
+The XIAO was much better suited for a wearable device because it was a smaller physical board, had an onboard LSM6DS3TR-C, supported Bluetooth Low Energy (BLE), Battery-power support, and enough processing power to record and filter motion data.
+Because the IMU was built directly into the XIAO, I no longer needed a separate sensor board or several loose jumper wires - a critical hardware development for a device meant for athletic motions.
+The wrist IMU samples motion at approximately 104 times per second, or once every 9.6 milliseconds.
+The system continuously stores recent samples in a circular pre-release buffer.
 A circular release buffer was used because the XIAO is always saving the newest sensor readings in a fixed-size memory area.
 When that area fills, new readings replace the oldest ones.
-Therefore, when a release is detected, the program still has measurements from immediately before detection.
-When the gyroscope pattern matched the release-candidate conditions (wrist moved in a shot-like motion), the program saved approximately half a second of motion from before the trigger and half a second after it.
-This created a motion window containing the complete development of the release instead of only measuring the instant when a threshold was crossed.
+Therefore, when a release is detected, the program has measurements from immediately before detection.
+When the gyroscope pattern matched the release-candidate conditions (wrist moving in a shot-like motion), the program saved approximately half a second of motion from before the trigger and half a second after it.
+This created a motion window containing all motion prior to the release instead of only measuring the instant when a threshold was crossed.

 <img width="425" height="428" alt="image" src="https://github.com/user-attachments/assets/92bfd1fc-b436-4aa6-9a3f-047fbb0ca130" />
 *Diagram of a Circular Pre-Release Buffer